Caverns Country Club is a big part of the Luray Caverns family.

-Located just beyond the Luray Caverns entrance in the shadows of the Blue Ridge Mountains, this is one of the most scenic golf opportunities in the Mid-Atlantic region.
+Located just beyond the Luray Caverns entrance, in the shadows of the Blue Ridge Mountains, this is one of the most scenic golfing opportunities in the Mid-Atlantic region.

-Overlooking the high banks of the fabled Shenandoah River, these 6,499 yards of gently rolling fairways seem to touch the mountain foothills.
-Vistas of nearby farmlands with large tees and greens complement this 18 hole, par 72 course.
+Overlooking the fabled Shenandoah River, these 6,499 yards of gently rolling fairways seem to touch the mountain foothills.
+Vistas of nearby farmlands complement this 18 hole, par 72 course.

-So what should you do if your ball rolls into this cave?
+Unlike your average course, the goal is not to not to hit the ball long and down the middle of the fairway on the signature #1 hole.
+Caverns Country Club has the only hole in America with a cave opening in the middle of the par-5 first fairway.
+The karst topography makes the probability of cave openings a near certainty on this large tract of land on the limestone bluffs of the Shenandoah River.
+What should a golfer do if their ball rolls into this cave?
 In 1976 a point was made to call the US Golf Association for an official ruling.
 A free drop is allowed if your ball goes into a cave that is “in play” on a fairway.
 But don’t go looking for it in Luray Caverns.
 This opening leads to a small unexcavated cavern.
 Still, the cave opening does conjure up some interesting comments.

 Visit www.LurayCaverns.com for daily fees and overnight packages.